Introducing RoundMap™, an integral framework for positive organizational development and change.

 Like throwing a rock in a pond, causing a circular ripple effect that moves from the center outward, the transformation has to start by showing leadership by engaging the whole human system in Positive Inquiry.
-In the Transformation Zone, firms must shift their priorities and KPIs from reductionists’ efficiencies to constructionists’ potentialities while realizing that it will take some time for the new opportunities for growth to gain momentum.
+In the Transformation Zone, firms must shift their priorities and KPIs from reductionists’ efficiencies to constructionists’ potentialities.
+At the same time, they need to realize that it will take some time for the new opportunities for growth to gain speed.

-While RoundMap is a portmanteau of the words ’roundtrip’ and ‘roadmap,’ one could consider it an acronym: R for Reaching, O for Offering, U for Understanding, N for Nurturing, D for Delivering, M for Measuring, A for Appreciating and Aspiring, and finally, P for Positioning, Promising, Progressing, and Pivoting.
+While ’roundmap’ is a portmanteau of the words ’roundtrip’ and ‘roadmap,’ one could also consider it an acronym: R for Reaching, O for Offering, U for Understanding, N for Nurturing, D for Delivering, M for Measuring, A for Appreciating and Aspiring, and finally, P for Positioning, Promising, Progressing, and Pivoting.